Denver, CO

 Fees Beyond Rent

-These are the additional charges beyond base rent at Mercer at Union Station Apartments.
-Some are monthly, some are one-time — all of them affect your actual cost of living here.
+The additional charges beyond base rent at Mercer at Union Station Apartments.
+Some are monthly, some one-time — all of them shape your real cost of living here.

 Required Fees